-- Preheat the oven to 400 degrees F. Crush the pretzels in a food processor.
-You can also put them in a large gallon bag and crush with a rolling pin, but I find the food processor to be easier.
+- Preheat the oven to 400° F. Crush the pretzels in a food processor.
+You can also place them in a large gallon bag and crush with a rolling pin, but I find the food processor to be easier.
 Add sugar and melted vegan butter, and pulse to combine.

-- Next, press the pretzel mixture into a 13x9 casserole dish, and bake for 8 to 10 minutes.
+- Press into a 13 x 9-inch casserole dish, and bake for 8 to 10 minutes.
 Set aside to cool.

 - Cream together vegan cream cheese, coconut cream, and powdered sugar.

-There are a few steps involved in making strawberry agar, but it's really easy!
+There are a few steps involved in making strawberry agar, but it's actually very easy!

 - First you make "strawberry juice" by simmering fresh or frozen strawberries in water.

-- In the middle photo above you can see that the color has transferred from the berries to the water, creating an all natural, beautiful, red juice.
+- In the 2nd photo above you can see that the color has transferred from the strawberries to the water, creating an all natural, beautiful red juice.
 No artificial colors here!

 - Strain the juice twice to remove any bits of strawberry.

-- At this point, you want the cream cheese layer to have been in the freezer for about an hour-and-a-half.
+- At this point, the cream cheese layer should have been in the freezer for about an hour-and-a-half.
 If the cream cheese isn't firm/cold yet, just set the strawberry juice aside and wait.